Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 A trait is a distinguishing characteristic of the runtime environment that can

 be detected and identified.
-Examples include:

-- A URL to official documentation
+- ``url``: A link to official documentation or website for the trait.

 """